BlogDestinationsThe Walker’s Haute Route from Chamonix to Zermatt in 2026

 - When to Go: Mid-June through September

 - Possible Walking Tours: This is a self-guided Chamonix to Zermatt Trek.
-For those that want to break the Haute Route into two one-week sections, then this tour is the first section of the Haute Route, while this is just the Second half of the Haute Route trek.
-For those that want a guided option, this is the Guided Haute Route Trek to Zermatt.
+For those that want to break the Haute Route into two one-week sections, then this tour is the self-guided first half of the Haute Route, while this is the self-guided second half of the Haute Route.

 Getting to the Starting Point